davideruby/davideruby/README.md

-# Hi there, I'm Davide 👋
+# Hi, I'm Davide 👋

 I'm a Computer Science graduate with a specialization in Artificial Intelligence from the University of Turin (UniTo).
 Currently, I am working as a full-stack developer, with a particular penchant for backend development.
 My journey in the realm of software development has equipped me with strong expertise and a passion for crafting efficient, scalable, and innovative solutions.

 ## 🔭 Current Focus

-- 💻 Working as a full-stack developer
+- 💻 Working as a backend developer
-- 🧠 Exploring the realms of Artificial Intelligence
-- 🚀 Enhancing my skills in backend development
+- 🚀 Enhancing my skills in distributed systems
 <!--
 ## 🌱 Expertise